 What is a Specialist?

-A Board-certified veterinary specialist is one who, after completion of a veterinary degree, spends two to three years specializing in one topic such as Internal Medicine, Cardiology, Surgery, Dentistry, Neurology, Dermatology, Critical Care, Radiology, Oncology, Anesthesiology, Behaviour and other specific topics.
-Sometimes it can take years to be accepted into these specialty programs and during which time Internships or specialty internships are often completed.
-Each specialty has general and intensive multi-day specialty examinations, as well as strict criteria to meet before certification into a respective specialty college.
-Veterinary specialists works as a close team member with your veterinarian to provide the best quality of care for your pet.
+A Board-Certified veterinary specialist is one who, after completion of a veterinary degree, spends two to three years focusing on one topic such as Internal Medicine, Cardiology, Surgery, Dentistry, Neurology, Dermatology, Critical Care, Radiology, Oncology, Anesthesiology, Behaviour, and other specific topics.
+This process is always under the guidance of a specialist(s), and is usually in an academic facility.
+It can take years to be accepted into these specialty programs, during which time, internships or specialty internships continue to support interest in a certain field.
+Each specialty has general and intensive multi-day examinations, as well as strict criteria to meet before certification into a respective specialty college.

 Monday: